-For SDG 6, which aims to "Ensure availability and sustainable management of water and sanitation for all” by 2030, a 2020 Data Drive was launched to close the data gap in order to ensure sufficient country data to produce a global baseline for SDG 6.
+To support the monitoring of the implementation progress of SDG 6, which aims to "Ensure availability and sustainable management of water and sanitation for all” by 2030, a 2020 Data Drive was launched to close the data gap and ensure availability of sufficient country data establish a baseline.
 This involves countries collecting and reporting data on various SDG 6 indicators to multiple UN agencies to track progress and ensure accountability.

 In his opening remarks, the chairman of the workshop ,Mr. Alain Fidèle KOLONGATO NGBADOU, Director of Cabinet for the Ministry of Energy Development and Hydraulic Resources, thanked participants for their presence despite the COVID-19 pandemic, highlighted the objectives of the workshop and urged the experts to contribute to the improvement of the report.
 Finally, he expressed the government's gratitude to GWP-CAffor its technical and financial support throughout the SDG 6.5.1 monitoring process in the country.